Computer-and-Information-Science/CISC150-GuessingGameJava/README.md

 Then we can use the method nextInt to generate a random number.
 In this example, the result of nextInt(100) will be between 0 and 99, including both.
 Adding 1 yields a number between 1 and 100, including both.

-Modify the program to prompt the user; then use a Scanner to read a line of user input.
+Copy and Modify the program to prompt the user; then use a Scanner to read a line of user input.
 Compile and test the program.

 Read the user input as an integer and display the result.
 Again, compile and test.